wren-lang/wren/doc/site/contributing.markdown

 ^category reference

 It should be obvious by now that Wren is under active development and there's lots left to do.
-I am delighted to have you participate.
+We'd be delighted to have you participate.

 ## Getting acquainted

 [Pull requests][pull request] and [bug reports][issue] are always welcome.
 But, if you'd like to dip your toes in the water before diving in, please join [the mailing list][list] and say, "Hi".
 There's no strangers to Wren, just friends we haven't met yet.

 ## The source